Menachem Genack

-Rabbi Menachem Genack (born 1949) is an Orthodox rabbi and the CEO of the Orthodox Union Kosher Division, a supervisory organization of kosher foods.
+Rabbi Menachem Genack (born 1949) is an American Orthodox rabbi and the CEO of the Orthodox Union Kosher Division, a supervisory organization of kosher foods.
 As such he oversees the kosher certification of over 1.3 million products and over 14,000 facilities in 104 countries.

 In addition to his role at the Orthodox union (OU Kosher), he gives a Yoreh Deah shiur for ordination students at Yeshiva University and is a member of the board of trustees and professor of Talmud at Touro College, from which he received an honorary doctorate in 1998.
 Rabbi Genack was founding chairman of NORPAC, a pro-Israel political action committee.
 He is on the executive committee of American Israel Public Affairs Committee.

 An author and talmudic scholar, Rabbi Genack has published over 180 articles on Jewish thought and law, and is on the editorial board of Yeshiva University’s publication Tradition, A Journal of Orthodox Jewish Thought.
 The author of three halachic works: Birkat Yitchak, Gan Shoshanim, and Chazon Nachum, Rabbi Genack is also the co-editor of the Torah journal Mesorah.

 In 2008 The Jewish Daily Forward listed him as one of the "Forward 50," the fifty most influential Jews in the United States.

 Rabbi Genack lives in Englewood, New Jersey, where he has been rabbi of Congregation Shomrei Emunah since 1985.

 Disciple of Joseph B. Soloveitchik

 Rabbi Genack, a close disciple of Rabbi Joseph B. Soloveitchik, was known as one of his foremost students from whom he received semicha Yoreh Yoreh Yadin Yadin.
-In his semicha, Rav Solovietichk wrote: “He dives to the depths of the halacha and emerges with pearls and jewels.
+In his semicha, Rav Soloveitchik wrote: “He dives to the depths of the halacha and emerges with pearls and jewels.
 Not every day does one encounter a scholar of his caliber.”

 Rabbi Genack aided the Rav in editing the Rav’s Shiurim l’Zecher Aba Mori and encouraged him to publish them.
 When the shiurim were reprinted, Rav Soloveitchik wrote a letter to Rabbi Genack thanking him for his help.
 He also edited Rabbi Joseph Soloveitchik, Man of Halacha, Man of Faith.